Logo Voyage

 Work

-[edit]- See also: the 'Work' section in the United Kingdom article
+See also: the 'Work' section in the United Kingdom article

 Options for short-term employment include bar tending and waiting tables as well as more specialised work such as in the high tech/computer industry.
 Visitors from Commonwealth countries will have a much easier time getting a work permit, especially those under 30 as there are several programs.

+Citizens of countries belonging to the European Union (except Ireland) now require a permit to start working in England.
 Visitors on a student visa can work up to 20 hours per week while in full-time education and 40 hours per week while on break.

 Stay safe

-[edit]In any emergency call 999 or 112 (free of charge from any phone, including mobiles).
+In any emergency call 999 or 112 (free of charge from any phone, including mobiles).
 All such calls are free and will be answered by an emergency services operator who will ask you which services you need (police, fire, ambulance, coastguard or mountain and cave rescue) and for your location.
 Unlike many other countries, there aren't different numbers for different emergency services.
 In a non-emergency situation you can call 101 to report crime and concerns to the local police that do not require an emergency response.
-A similar service is available at 111 for health issues that do not require urgent A&E admission.
+A similar service is available at 111 for health issues that do not require urgent hospital admission.

-Racism may happen.
+Racism exists.
 However, the United Kingdom is generally regarded by its own immigrant population as being among the most liberal and tolerant of European countries in this respect.
 Most English people will go out of their way to make tourists and immigrants feel welcome and it's not uncommon for police to impose harsh punishments on any form racial abuse – physical or verbal.
 Current legislation prohibits hate speech as well as racial discrimination in a wide range of public spheres such as education and employment.

 The age of both heterosexual and homosexual consent is 16 throughout the United Kingdom.
-British laws support LGBT rights.
+Laws support LGBT rights.
 There are some areas where you may want to not be overtly showing your sexuality, such as small rural villages, where more conservative views are held.
 86% of the UK agreed that homosexuality should be accepted by society, according to a 2019 Pew Research Center poll.
 Brighton is sometimes called "the gay capital of Europe", while other cities and towns with prominent gay communities include London, Manchester, Liverpool, Bournemouth, and Birmingham.
 Many cities have a pride festival each year, but the aforementioned cities have the largest and most extravagant.

 Take care on matchdays in football and rugby, particularly for teams known for their strong rivalry, or teams from the same town or city facing one another.
 These can get violent if you wear the wrong team's kit in the wrong place, or if you mock the opposing team.
 Hooliganism has died down and if you use common sense, you will be safe.